Keeping It Simple Italian

 • About

-• ×
+×

-Home » Recipes » Traditional Italian Dessert Recipes
+Home » Recipes » Italian Food

 Italian Sultana Cookies (Cornmeal Cookies)

-Italian sultana cookies (Italian cornmeal cookies) are a delicious and rustic cookie that are very easy to make.
+Italian sultana cookies (Italian cornmeal cookies) are a delicious and rustic cookie that is very easy to make.
 These rustic Italian cookies are made with sultanas but raisins can be used if you cannot find them.
 It is a great chewy cookie to serve along with a cup of coffee and they store very well too.

 plate of cornmeal cookies